AndyIbanez/andyibanez-com/content/posts/modern-concurrency-in-swift-introduction.md

 ## Callback-based concurrency for API for consumers

 Take the `URLSession` API as an example.
-Prior to WWDC2021, if you needed to some sort of networking call, you would call something like this:
+Prior to WWDC2021, if you needed to make some sort of networking call, you would call something like this:

 ```swift
 // ...
 (1)